 Housed in part of the Wettsteinhaus, a former manor that has been magnificently restored that once belonged to Johann Rudolf Wettstein, burgermaster of Bâle 1645-1666.
 The museum traces the development of techniques and tastes for toys and games, from puppets and dolls to magic lanterns, figurines to board games.
 A pleasure for all, big and small.

-Created by gallery owner Ernst Beyeler, this museum, designed by architect Renzo Piano, contains nearly 180 masterpieces of 20C painting and sculpture.
-All the major movements of the period are represented: Post Impressionism and Cubism (Cézanne, Van Gogh, Picasso), Abstract art (Kandinsky), Abstract Expressionism (Rothko), Pop Art.
-Pride of place is given to Swiss artist Giacometti and the British painter Francis Bacon.
+Basel-born gallery owner Ernst Beyeler had architect Renzo Piano design this museum in 1997 to show off his collection of 20C paintings and sculptures.
+The exhibition has 200 masterpieces that together give an overview of modern art.
+All the major movements of the period are represented: post-Impressionism and Cubism (Cézanne, Van Gogh, Picasso), Abstract art (Kandinsky), Abstract Expressionism (Rothko), Pop Art.
+Pride of place is given to the sculptures by Swiss artist Giacometti and Monet's Water Lillies.